apesteguia/nvim/README.md

 ## Features and configuration

-* The main keymap change in this config is the mode change, with now you can pass from insert mode to normal mode by typing `jk` or `kj`.
+* The main keymap change in this config is the mode change, now you can pass from insert mode to normal mode by typing `jk` or `kj`.